r-a-j-d-e-e-p-m-u-k-h-e-r-j-e-e/JAVA-APPLICATION/README.md

 Once you have successfully cloned the repo into your IDE and the program is set, go to the file named SmartphoneHomeScreen_1.java file and run it.
 It will open up the Home Screen display containing all the buttons to access the different apps.

 ### YouTube app
 Open the Youtubeviewer.java file as found under the main branch src folder and run it.
-It shoudl open up YouTube app using Java webbrowser.
+It should open up YouTube app using Java webbrowser.
 It is important that you have internet connection while running this code.

+### PixelArt app
+Open the paint.java file as found under the main branch src folder and run it.
+It should open up a white canvas with options to change the colour, thickness of the pixel 'brush', shape and their thickness.
+You can now draw your masterpiece and can even save it onto a file of your choice.

+### MusicalInstruments app
+Open the MusicalInstruments.java file as found under the  src folder in Music branch and run it.
+It will launch a window with three musical instruments you can choose to play.
+Clicking on anyone of the buttons will cause the launching of that instrument's GUI.

+### Piano app GUI
+Open the piano.java file as found under the src folder in Music branch and run it.
+It will launch a GUI that represents a virtual piano.
+Clicking on the white and black keys will make the respective sound of that key.

+### Guitar app GUI
+Open the GuitarApp.java file as found under the src folder in Drums and Guitar branch and run it.
+It will launch a GUI that represents a virtual guitar fretboard.
+Upon expanding the window, you can see the different buttons for the various chords.
+The buttons are intended to be layed over the fretboard so that they represent the sound note of a guitarist holding that string at different points.
+Clicking on the respective buttons will generate the corresponding music for it.

+### Drums app GUI
+Open the DrumsApp.java file as found under the src folder in Drums and Guitar branch and run it.
+It will launch a GUI that represents a virtual drum set.
+You can see the different buttons for the various different parts of a drum set.
+Clicking on the respective buttons will generate the corresponding music for it.